 Golden Predator continually strives to be an industry leader as a good corporate citizen of the Yukon.
 In particular, this means that we hire locally and source our contracts through providers that are local or have relationships established with the First Nation whenever practical.
 Over 80% of the people employed at Golden Predator from August 2016 to December 2017 were Yukoners, and almost half of those Yukoners where First Nations citizens.

-The 3 Aces property is located in the traditional territory of the Kaska Nation.
-In January 2013, Golden Predator is proud to have signed an Exploration Agreement with the Kaska Nation, as represented by the Ross River Dena Council and the Liard First Nation, with respect to activities within their traditional territories.
+In 2013, Golden Predator signed an Exploration Agreement with the Kaska Nation, as represented by the Ross River Dena Council and the Liard First Nation, with respect to activities within their traditional territories.

-It is a great pleasure working in the traditional territory of the Kaska Nation at our 3 Aces Project.
-In the Fall of 2017, Golden Predator was honoured to host a group of Elders at the 3 Aces project.
-The ongoing Elder tours are important for many reasons, and our staff greatly appreciate their visits and the knowledge they share.
-It is important for us to better understand the culture, and the important connections to the land in the Kaska traditional territory.
+In the Fall of 2017, Golden Predator was honoured to host a group of Elders at the 3 Aces project, now held by Seabridge Gold.
+Elder tours are important for many reasons, and our staff greatly appreciate their visits and the knowledge they share.
+It is important for us to better understand the culture, and the important connections to the land where we conduct our operations

 Golden Predator sponsored the NHL First Nation Old Timers visits to Watson Lake in the Spring of 2017 and 2018, as well as, the Kids Hockey Camp in the Summer of 2017.
 In 2018, we worked with the Council of Yukon First Nation Grand Chief (CYFN) Peter Johnson to pull the trip together.
 CYFN worked with John Chabot and his group of First Nation NHL alumni to visit several Yukon communities - the visits were a huge success.